gitspirit/about/README.md

-# About gitspirit
+**gitspirit - socially committed!**

-## Documentation for concepts, processes and everything related to projects of the gitspirit community
+#### gitspirit/about repository is the single place of documentation about concepts, processes and everything related to projects of the gitspirit community.